 3. If the stallion is found to be positive based on test mare results and has already been scrubbed and treated immediately following breeding, then the procedures set forth in § 6.10(D)(2) of this Part may be completed if started.
-However, repeat CEM culturing of the stallion may not be resumed until 21 days have elapsed since the final scrubbing and treatment.
+However, repeat CEM culturing of the stallion may not be resumed until twenty-one (21) days have elapsed since the final scrubbing and treatment.

 4. The attending accredited veterinarian, stallion owner, and state animal health official may also elect to treat the infected stallion with systemic antibiotics, but it is not required.